English Liberal Democrats: Organisation

-English Council
+English Assembly

-The English Council is the sovereign body of the English party.
+The English Assembly, known as the English Council before 2026, is the sovereign body of the English party.

 It consists of the chairs of regional parties, representatives elected by regional party members, and representatives of the organisation representing youth and student members within the English party.

-The Council meets three times a year and elects the English Council Executive.

-English Council Executive
+English Party Board

-The English Council Executive manages the running of the English party between English Council Meetings.
-The English Council Executive consists of the Chairs of the 11 English regional parties, 12 members directly elected from the English Council, the English Young Liberals Chair.
-The English Representatives to federal bodies also attend.
-The English Council Executive meets 6 times a year.
+The English Party Board, known as the English Council Executive before 2026, manages the running of the English party between English Assembly meetings.
+The board consists of the chairs of the 11 English regional parties, additional members elected from the English Assembly and the chair of the English Young Liberals.
+English Representatives to federal bodies also attend.
+The English board meets 6 times a year.

-The English Council Executive has four sub-committees; A Finance and Administration Sub-Committee which is chaired by a Treasurer manages the finances of the English party, the Regional Parties Committee, the Joint Policy Group of the Regions and the English Candidates Committee.
+The English Party Board has four sub-committees; A Finance and Administration Sub-Committee which is chaired by a Treasurer manages the finances of the English party, the Regional Parties Committee, the Joint Policy Group of the Regions and the English Candidates Committee.

-The English Council Executive is elected annually in November, and takes office on 1 January of each year:
+The English Party Board is elected annually in November, and takes office on 1 January each year.
+The current Board consists of: